Blosc/bloscpack/README.rst

 The input is split into chunks since a) we wish to put less stress on main memory and b) because Blosc has a buffer limit of 2GB (Version ``1.0.0`` and above).
 By default the chunk-size is a moderate ``1MB`` which should be fine, even for less powerful machines.
-When specifying the desired chunk-size, the last chunk always contains the remainder and has thus size either equal too or less than the rest of the chunks.
-When specifying a desired nchunks you may end up with a final chunks that is either larger than or smaller than the other chunks and may even be zero.

 In addition to the chunks some additional information must be added to the file for housekeeping: